ci-forks/hadron/docs/content/docs/architecture/_index.md

     Understanding Hadron's design and implementation
 ---

 Hadron is a minimal Linux distribution built completely from scratch using a container-based build system.
-Unlike distributions derived from Ubuntu, Debian, or Alpine, Hadron is constructed from upstream sources with no downstream patches or modifications.
+Unlike distributions derived from Ubuntu, Debian, or Alpine, Hadron is constructed from upstream sources.

 ## Design Philosophy